ryouol/ryouol/README.md

-# 💫 Hey Devs! 👋
+# Hey! 👋
-I'm an Electrical Engineering student at the University of Waterloo.<br><br>🚀 <br><br>🔗 Feel free to reach out to connect on linkedln or send me an email at royluo05@gmail.com.
+I'm an EE student at the University of Waterloo. <br><br> <br><br>🔗 Feel free to reach out to connect on linkedln or send me an email at royluo05@gmail.com.
 To see more of my projects on my website at: www.royluo.site

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/ee-royluo/) [![Codepen](https://img.shields.io/badge/Codepen-000000?style=for-the-badge&logo=codepen&logoColor=white)](https://codepen.io/https://codepen.io/Roy-Luo-the-solid)